recampbell/leiningen-clickstack/README.md

     bees app:create APP_NAME

-## Deploying your Scala application to the cloud!
+## Deploying your Leiningen/Clojure application to the cloud!

 You're almost done!
-Just specify the arguments you'd like for SBT, for example, with clean compile run, in your project directory package and deploy with:
+Just specify the commands you'd like for Leiningen to run in your project directory package and deploy with:

     zip ../MYAPP.zip .
-    bees app:deploy -Rargs="clean compile run" -t sbt -a APP_NAME ../MYAPP.zip
+    bees app:deploy -Rargs="do clean, trampoline ring server-headless" -t lein -a APP_NAME ../MYAPP.zip

+You can run whatever Leiningen commands you like.

 And your app is now running on the cloud!